maciejhirsz/ordnung/README.md

 # Ordnung

-Ordnung is a simple, `Vec`-based, insertion order preserving map implementation.
+Fast, vector-based map implementation that preserves insertion order.

-+ Mapping is implemented as a binary tree over a `Vec` for storage, with only two extra words per entry for book-keeping on 64-bit architectures.
++ Map is implemented as a binary tree over a `Vec` for storage, with only two extra words per entry for book-keeping on 64-bit architectures.
 + A fast hash function with good random distribution is used to balance the tree.
 Ordnung makes no guarantees that the tree will be perfectly balanced, but key lookup should be approaching `O(log n)` in most cases.